 Finding a real estate agent just right for you can be a daunting task.

 And by the way; if you think hiring a professional is expensive, wait until you hire an amateur!

-Or you might be successful finding a REALTOR® by calling one of several local real estate brokerages and asking for the duty agent.
+You might be successful finding a REALTOR® by calling one of several local real estate brokerages and asking for the duty agent.
 Since most experienced agents are often busy serving clients, they sometimes refuse office duty time.
 Thus, many duty agents are newer.
-I call this method of choosing a REALTOR®, duty roulette.
+I call this method of choosing a REALTOR®.
 I know, I know, everybody needs to start somewhere, but do you want them to 'cut their teeth' serving your important real estate needs?

 Or you could visit the various brokerage corporate websites and peruse all the pretty agent photos.
 After investing tons of time surfing, you could hire a pretty face or find a real estate agent who boasts about all their sales.
-This is pretty face roulette.
 Click here to search active listings in Canada, or here for the American MLS® system, where you might luck out.

 Or you could minimize the gamble by asking a friend, family member, business associate or trustworthy neighbour for a recommendation.
 This method of finding a REALTOR® is less risky.
 Your friend may have already undergone the complicated and time-consuming process of interviewing and finding a REALTOR®.
 They may have even received a positive recommendation from someone they trust, and enjoyed good results.

 A referral from a Trusted Source is by far the best way of finding a REALTOR®.

 If you're considering buying or selling real property in southern Ontario, whether city, suburban, condominium or freehold, rural or recreational real estate, residential, commercial or industrial, I may be able to help you find a good real estate agent.
 Anyone I recommend will be pre-screened, so you'll not have to worry about the quality of service.